Some quick background, context and history ('thinking aloud in public')

 Its goal, as is stated at the upper right hand side of each web page (at least when viewed through a browser: the mobile-optimized version omits this objective), is to explore issues related to the use of information and communication technologies to benefit education in developing countries.
 By doing so, it is one modest attempt to highlight particular initiatives, studies and emerging trends that we think, based on our regular interactions with government officials, NGOs, researchers and companies active in this area in developing and developed countries around the world, might be of interest to a wider audience.

 In contrast to many standard World Bank publication efforts, which effectively document the end of a multi-year research effort and disseminate key findings from such research, EduTech was also conceived as a way to initiate conversations on various topics with a globally dispersed group of experts and practitioners in a very open and public manner.
-Its weekly posts were -- and are -- meant to catalyze discussions around many emerging topics, and to, in its own small way, help to increase the transparency of the activities of the World Bank around related topics by providing insight into emerging World Bank thinking at early stages, inviting comment and criticism.
+Its posts were -- and are -- meant to catalyze and open up discussions around many emerging topics, along the way hopefully (and in an admittedly small way) helping to increase the transparency of the activities of the World Bank around related topics by providing insight into emerging World Bank thinking at early stages, inviting comment and criticism.

-In response to requests from readers in developing countries with poor access to the Internet, four annual compilations of posts from the World Bank EduTech blog have now been published as separate, stand alone documents, re-purposed to enable off-line reading of the entire collection, plus access via a variety of new devices (like e-readers and mobile phones):
+In response to requests from readers in developing countries with poor access to the Internet, seven annual compilations of posts from the World Bank EduTech blog have now been published as separate, stand alone documents, re-purposed to enable off-line reading of the entire collection, plus access via a variety of 'new' devices (like e-readers and mobile phones):

 2009: Perspectives on the use of information and communication technologies (ICTs) to benefit education in developing countries.
 Excerpts from the World Bank’s EduTech blog